concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 The Gecko driver (previously named wires) is an application server implementing the Selenium/WebDriver protocol.
 It translates the Selenium commands and forwards them to the Marionette driver.

-For older browsers set this property to false, for newer browsers set this to true (default).
+For older browsers (version 47 and below) set this property to true, for newer browsers set this to false (default).

 ##### firefox.exe